Papineau Expressway (A-19)

 According to Denis Mitchell, a civil engineering professor at McGill University, the concrete was so deteriorated at the point of the collapse that only 20% of the concrete retained its structural integrity.
 Mitchell said the overpass should have been closed immediately upon discovery of the cracks, and argued the correct placement of additional steel "stirrup" bars would have slowed or even stopped the cracks.

 The MTQ completed the new De la Concorde and De Blois overpasses on June 13, 2007.
-In October 2007, a commission led by former Parti Québécois (PQ) Premier and Cabinet member Pierre Marc Johnson found no single person or entity responsible for the collapse.
+In October 2007, a commission led by former Parti Qu�b�cois (PQ) Premier and Cabinet member Pierre Marc Johnson found no single person or entity responsible for the collapse.
 However, the Johnson Commission report criticized the MTQ for lackluster inspection procedures and repeated violations of the province's inspection protocols.
-Going even further back, the commission blamed the province for cutting corners on road building as it expanded social spending in the 1960's and 1970's.
+Going even further back, the commission blamed the province for cutting corners on road building as it expanded social spending in the 1960s and 1970s.
 The collapse was an important catalyst for provincial leaders to undertake a C$30 billion, five-year effort to repair roads, replace bridges, and rehabilitate other municipal infrastructure.

-EXTENSION NORTH TO A-640 IS IN THE WORKS: On May 31, 2007, the MTQ approved a comprehensive study of the QC 335 corridor from the current end of A-19 in Laval north to A-640 in Bois-des-Fillons.
-The province acquired the A-19 right-of-way along the current QC 335 (Papineau Avenue) between 1968 and 1973, but work ceased on the A-19 extension when the PQ government imposed a moratorium on new autoroute construction in the late 1970's.
+FINALLY� THE EXTENSION NORTH TO A-640 IS UNDERWAY: On May 31, 2007, the MTQ approved a comprehensive study of the QC 335 corridor from the current end of A-19 in Laval north to A-640 in Bois-des-Fillon.
+The province acquired the A-19 right-of-way along the current QC 335 (Papineau Avenue) between 1968 and 1973, but work ceased on the A-19 extension when the PQ government imposed a moratorium on new autoroute construction in the late 1970s.

 Interchanges are planned at the following locations:

-EXIT 9: Dagenais Boulevard; Laval
+EXIT 10: Dagenais Boulevard; Laval

-EXIT 11: St.-Saens Street; Laval
+EXIT 13: St.-Saens Street; Laval

-EXIT 12: Boulevard des Mille-Iles; Laval
+EXIT 15: Boulevard des Mille-Iles; Laval

-EXIT 13: QC 344 (Adolphe Chapleau Boulevard); Bois-des-Fillons
+EXIT 16: QC 344 (Adolphe Chapleau Boulevard); Bois-des-Fillon

-EXIT 14: A-640 (North Belt Autoroute); Bois-des-Fillons (partially completed)
+EXIT 17: A-640 (North Belt Autoroute); Bois-des-Fillon (partially completed)

-END: Industrial Boulevard; Bois-des-Fillons (at-grade intersection)
+END: Industrial Boulevard; Bois-des-Fillon (at-grade intersection)

 THE "PAPINEAU DITCH": Plans for a fourth north-south autoroute crossing Montreal Island date back to the mid-1950s, when Mayor Jean Drapeau proposed a six-lane expressway first along St. Denis Street and then along St. Lawrence Street ("the Main").
 In 1958, the City of Montreal began traffic studies in preparation for the city's 1960 master plan, which was to include a number of expressways crisscrossing the island.